ministryofjustice/hmpps-dpr-tools-ui/README.md

 ### Run the app locally with mock oauth server

-The oauth mock server implementation provides a fake user / caseload and token endpoints that can be used with the front end and back end.
+The oauth mock server implementation provides a fake user / caseload and token endpoints that can be used with the front end (hmpps-dpr-tools-ui ) and back end tools api(hmpps-dpr-tools-api )

 Use oauth2-mock.env as .env file

-run oauth-mock server using following commands
+run oauth-mock server using following commands from within the oauth-mock server directory

+`npm run i`
 `npm run start`

 This starts oauth server on port 8080 which is configured via the oauth2-mock.env config file